Good cop bad cop

 What do you actually get access to when you join GOOD COP BAD COP beta?

-• 3 months or 6 months access to GOOD COP BAD COP starting in mid-January 2026
+• 3 months or 6 months access to good cop bad cop, starting in mid-January 2026

 • A 90 minutes call with peers every two weeks, focused on connecting with others.
-(Held at two different times to cover all time zones)
+(Held at two different times to cover all global time zones)

 • A private forum with invitations to share periodically on specific themes - some more serious, some more silly (on Slack).

-• Early access to all experiments as I build other parts of Good COP, Bad COP.
+• Early access to all experiments as I build other parts of good cop bad cop.

 • Founding member status, including all related bragging rights.
 "I was there at the very beginning!"